What Are the Different Types of Asphalt?

 - Not suitable for high-traffic areas

 If you want to learn more about the various types of asphalt, contact Capital Paving & Sealcoating today.
 Our expertise and dedication can keep your asphalt surfaces in tip-top shape.
 We are ready to address all of your asphalt issues, from residential to commercial to industrial.
-If you are in or near Anne Arundel county in North Carolina, please contact us today!
+If you are in or near Anne Arundel county in Maryland, please contact us today!